How to Iron a Tie: De-wrinkling a Tie

 ironing a tie

-So, following the instruction and with the right care you can remove the creases from the tie.
+So, following the instructions and with the right care you can remove the creases from the tie.

 • The foremost important step you should follow while ironing a tie is to use a wet cotton cloth or iron protective sheet.
 So, direct contact with iron cannot damage the tie fabric or discoloration may cause.